Central Election Commission (Azerbaijan): Main duty

-The CEC of the Republic of Azerbaijan ensures preparation and realization of presidential elections, the elections of the members of Milli Mejlis (National Assembly) of the Republic of Azerbaijan, referendums (nationwide opinion poll) and municipal elections.
+The CEC of the Republic of Azerbaijan ensures preparation and realization of presidential elections, the elections of the members of Milli Mejlis (National Assembly) of the Republic of Azerbaijan, referendums (nationwide opinion poll), and municipal elections.
 The duties of commissions is carried out by the Central Election Commission of the Republic of Azerbaijan.

 History

 Central Election Commission Azerbaijan SSR on Elections of People's Deputies first was established on 26 June 1990 in accordance with the decision of the Supreme Soviet of Azerbaijan SSR.
 It was renamed it to Central Election Commission of the Republic of Azerbaijan on 15 May 1998 according to the legislature of the Republic of Azerbaijan.

-Activities and Authorities

-Central Election Commission of the Republic of Azerbaijan acts in accordance with the Election Code of the Republic of Azerbaijan;

-Additionally, the Commission implementing the following tasks;